Imbria Pharmaceuticals

 Seed Round in 2016

-Adeo Health Science, Inc. is a Boston-based company that develops and produces organic foods specifically designed for special dietary needs.
-Its flagship product, Aralyte, incorporates natural distilled peanut extract and Vitamin D, providing a structured approach for parents to implement the LEAP regimen for preventing peanut allergies in infants starting solid food.
-Founded in 2014, the company is committed to translating cutting-edge research on food allergy prevention into accessible and reliable products for families.
-Adeo Health Science offers its products for sale online, reflecting its focus on both innovation and consumer accessibility.
+Adeo Health Science, Inc. is a Boston-based company that specializes in developing and producing organic food products designed for special dietary needs.
+Its flagship product, Aralyte, is tailored for infants beginning solid foods and incorporates natural distilled peanut extract along with Vitamin D, facilitating parents in implementing the LEAP (Learning Early About Peanut Allergy) regimen.
+The company is dedicated to translating the latest research on food allergy prevention into practical, easy-to-use, and reliable organic products for families.
+Established in 2014, Adeo Health Science was previously known as Antera Therapeutics, Inc. before rebranding in September 2018.
+The company's offerings are available for purchase online.

 TARIS Biomedical